KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 perform the source code updates and module builds at the same time.
 If disabled, the update will be performed in its entirety before the build starts.
 Disabling this option will slow down the overall process.
-If you encounter IPC errors while running kdesrc-build try disabling it, and submitting a [bug report](https://bugs.kde.org/).
+If you encounter IPC errors while running kde-builder try disabling it, and submitting a [bug report](https://bugs.kde.org/).
 This option is enabled by default.